szydek/seqtweak/README.md

 This project would not be possible without the wonderful work on Pitch Stepper version 2 by Dennis DeSantis

 Yet Another Max4Live MIDI Sequencer - Use existing notes from any MIDI clip in Ableton Live to create and tweak new sequences.
-Once notes are loaded, the gates from any playng clip will be used to control the ryhthmic dimensions of how the notes are played.
+Once notes are loaded, the gates from any playng clip will be used to control the ryhthmic dimensions of how the captured pitches are played (Forward, Reverse, Repeated Random Order, and Random.

 **How to Use:**